 Are there any other releases form the process that have not been detailed above (e.g. as a consequence of: incineration, chemical treatment etc.)?
-Yes/No a) Please give details of all other releases by completing the table below.
-Where the releases consist of a combination of substances please group the substances to indicate the composition of the combined release into the environment.
+Yes/No

 If No, please go to section (vi), if Yes, please complete the remainder of this part.